Theatrical Workforce Development Program

 WHAT DOES IT COST?

 There is no fee for this program.
-In fact, each trainee is given a monthly stipend during the first year.
+In fact, each trainee is paid an hourly wage during the first year.
 During the second year, the trainee will be employed by one of our employment partners.
 In the final year, the trainee will transition into the workforce full time.

 WHO SHOULD APPLY?